estidlore/litus/docs/function/identity.md

 # identity

 Returns the input value unchanged.
-This function is often used as a default or placeholder function.
+This function is often used as a default or placeholder function

 `Since v1.5.0`

 ## Arguments

-- `value: T` - The value to return.
+- `value: T` - The value to return

 ## Returns

-`T` - The same value that was provided as input.
+`T` - The same value that was provided as input

 ## Usage